-Eligibility Criteria for a Small Business Loans
+Eligibility Criteria for Small Business Loans

 A small business loan can be taken by any business provided they meet the eligibility criteria laid down by the bank or financial institution.
-Most of these lenders have prescribed their own set of eligibility guidelines, though there are some common criteria as given below:
+Most of the lenders have prescribed their own set of eligibility guidelines, though there are some common criteria as given below:

 - Business Viability: The borrower must have been carrying on the business for a few years to be eligible for the loan.
-Start-ups that need a loan have to show their business plans and prove the business’ feasibility to be able to get the small business loan.
+Start-ups that need a loan have to show their business plans and prove the business’ feasibility to be able to get the small business loan

-- Financial Records: The lender will need financial records of the business such as balance sheets and profit and loss accounts for the last 1-3 years, bank statements, IT returns, and so on.
+- Financial Records: The lender will need financial records of the business, such as balance sheets and profit and loss accounts for the last 1-3 years, bank statements, IT returns, and so on

-- Security: In case of secured small business loan, the title papers/other details of the security being pledged have to be submitted to the bank or financial institution.
+- Security: In case of secured small business loan, the title papers/other details of the security being pledged have to be submitted to the bank or financial institution

 The bank may ask for other details on a case-to-case basis, and the borrowers should keep these details ready before they submit the application.
 Some banks also require the business to be vetted for profitability before they give the small business loan.

-Small Business Loans from Different Banks and Financial Institutions
+Small Business Loans from Popular banks